foundata/guidelines/golang-style-guide.md

 Several rules in this guide depend on whether a module is an application or a library.
 The distinction is stated here once; later sections refer back to it under **"For applications"** and **"For libraries"** headings where their rules diverge.
 Everything not marked that way applies to both.

 - **Applications and commands** are compiled and deployed as a whole.
-Optimize for reproducible builds and operational robustness: the module's `go.mod` and `go.sum` fully determine the build, and most code can live in `internal/` packages.
+Optimize for reproducible builds and operational robustness: the module's `go.mod` and `go.sum` fully determine the dependency set, and most code can live in `internal/` packages.
 - **Libraries** are imported by code we do not control.
 Optimize for compatibility and a small, stable API surface: keep dependencies minimal, follow the [import compatibility rule](https://go.dev/ref/mod#major-version-suffixes) and never break a tagged version.

 A single repository MAY contain both (a library with companion commands under `cmd/`).
 In that case the library rules apply to the exported packages and the application rules to the commands.